sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 That makes the Ceilometer alarm evaluators much more performant.
 The evaluation of an alarm just result in one single HTTP call.
-On the Gnocchi side, when using the Swift backend, this will go down to doing one SQL request to check RBAC, and one another HTTP call to Swift to retrieve the result.
+On the Gnocchi side, when using the Swift backend, this will break down info one SQL request to check RBAC, and another HTTP call to Swift to retrieve the result.
 No more on-the-fly statistics computation of any kind.

 The side effect of that system is that you need to tell Gnocchi how you want to pre